 When it comes to commercially available bones and chews, look for something that’s labeled as easily digestible.
 Or, for non-edible chew toys, pick something bigger than your dog’s mouth without small or easily breakable parts.

 Any bone can cause a choking hazard when chewed into small pieces.
-So, you should always supervise your dog while they’re chewing, and take away their bone once it’s worn down to a size smaller than their mouth.
+So, you should always supervise your dog while they’re chewing a bone and take away it away once it’s worn down to a size smaller than their mouth.

-Finally, it’s best to give your dog a bone or chew when they’ve already eaten.
+Finally, it’s best to give your dog a bone or chew after they’ve already eaten.
 Hungry dogs are more likely to swallow pieces of bone or chew too hard and potentially injure their mouths.
-A satiated dog will enjoy the mental stimulation of chewing and get a good teeth cleaning at the same time.
+A satiated dog will enjoy the mental stimulation of chewing without feeling the urge to eat the bone.